 Again, the Canon RF Lens lineup is very impressive, featuring many options for varied needs.

-Canon's EF-M lenses are not compatible with the RF mount, even with the adapter, and because of their shorter flange back distance, it is unlikely that we will see a Canon option to support this combination.
+Canon's EF-M lenses are not compatible with the RF mount, even with the adapter, and because of their shorter flange back distance (18mm vs. 20mm), it is unlikely that we will see a Canon option to support this combination.
 Note that when using some third-party manual focus lenses on the adapter (Rokinon/Samyang, for example), the camera may not take a photo unless "Release shutter without lens" is enabled in the menu.

 The R10 hits the streets with the lowest R series camera price.
-While it holds the record, it is only $20.00 less than the full-frame RP, a number that detracts from the low price significance.
+While it holds the record, it is only $20.00 less than the full-frame RP, and that number detracts from the low price significance.
 Still, the R10 is a considerably newer model with more advanced features, especially the AF system.
-It is a very good value.
+It is a great value.

 Keeping a review of the incredibly-feature-laden EOS R10 concise but complete is a difficult balance to find, and this review is not a complete description of every EOS R10 feature available.
-The owner's manual (a link to the manual will be provided with this review) that highlights all of the features found on this camera and explains their use will be huge.
-Read the manual, use the camera, repeat.
-Or, turn the mode dial to the green square, and don't worry about the rest.
+The owner's manual highlighting all of the features found on this camera and explaining their use is 919 pages.
+A link to the manual is provided at the top of this review.
+Read the manual, use the camera, and repeat.
+Or, turn the mode dial to the green A+ mode and don't worry about the rest.

-The production EOS R10 used for this review was on loan from Canon USA.
+The two production EOS R10 cameras used for this review were on loan from Canon USA.

-The Canon EOS R10's combination of performance, features, light weight, compact size, and low price create a remarkable package.
+The Canon EOS R10's combination of features, including light weight, compact size, low price, and performance, including the fast frame rate and outstanding AF system, creates a remarkable package.